Learning Abroad Center

 • “Academic” goals do not need to be related to your major; we are looking for you to describe how the program coursework, model, and/or features are relevant to your goals.

-• Regardless of what type of goals you are focusing on, explain how your goals enhance intellectual learning.
+• Regardless of what type of goals you are focusing on, explain how your goals enhance your learning.

 Deadlines & Award Amounts

 Apply before for the deadline of the term abroad, found on the Dates section of the program page.
+Late applications will not be considered, so you are encouraged to apply well before the application deadline.
 Contact Nathan Jacobson if you have questions.

 The application for your term abroad will become available after the current deadline has passed.
 For example, if you are studying abroad in spring, you cannot apply until after the deadline for fall programs.